Application deployment

 The publish profile in the format [Web App Name].PublishSettings will be downloaded to your local machine.

 Note: Ensure when your source is checked into a repository (TFS, Git etc), that a git ignore includes extensions .pubxml.user.
-(Normally VS 2017 will include this file extension by default.)
+(Normally Visual Studio 2017 will include this file extension by default.)

-Now click on the Settings tab.
-The following form will show:
+When you click on the Settings tab, the following form with configuration parameters will show:

 Expand the Databases and Entity Framework Migrations chevrons.
 You will see the following: